-Having said that many HR departments worldwide are shifting from physical documents to electronic document management systems-DMS.
+HR departments worldwide have shifted from physical documents to electronic document management systems-DMS.
 Why?
 There are many reasons.

-Set goals for the HR department that encourage everyone to transition to an electronic document management system-EDMS.
+Encourage the HR department to adopt an electronic document management system-EDMS.

-If your employees observe you- leading the way, they are more inclined to follow your stride.
+By demonstrating you- leading the way, employees are inclined to follow suit.

-And if you are not the leader, push those who are to start setting initiatives for going paperless.
+And if you are not a leader, push those who are to start implementing initiatives for going paperless.

 2 .
 Get Everyone on Board /Going

 Regardless of the status quo, your department won’t be able to move away from paper-based documents unless employees are on board with it.

 How to get your whole department on board: